nrg-it-team/nrg-scouting/docs/updating.md

 ## Reloading Without Cache

-Black Hawks Scouting uses caching extensively to support offline usage, but this may result in out-of-date files being used on your device.
+NRG Scouting uses caching extensively to support offline usage, but this may result in out-of-date files being used on your device.
 Caching should only take place if you are visiting your live deploy, i.e. your `github.io` URL.

 To force your browser to pull in the updated files, clear the cache (or at least reload your deploy without it).
 You may consult your browser's documentation for this action.

 ## Updates and Configurations

-An update of Black Hawks Scouting may include changes in the stock configurations that it ships with, i.e. `config-matches.json` and `config-pits.json`.
+An update of NRG Scouting may include changes in the stock configurations that it ships with, i.e. `config-matches.json` and `config-pits.json`.
 If you have made your own changes in these files and would not like to receive updates for them, follow [these instructions](config.md#handling-updates) in the configuration documentation.